shinsteve/udacity-carnd-behavioralcloning-p3/writeup_report.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...

-My first step was to use a convolution neural network model which is NVIDIA's work as illustrated in the lesson material.
+My first step was to use a convolution neural network model which is NVIDIA's work illustrated in the lesson material.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.

+![Learning history: overfitting][image1]

 This implied that the model was overfitting.
 After introducing Drop-out layer, that over-fitting was resolved as shown in the below graph.

-![Learning history: overfitting][image1]
+![Learning history: with Dropout][image2]

 The final step was to run the simulator to see how well the car was driving around track one.
 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

-![Learning history: with Dropout][image2]

 #### 2. Final Model Architecture